acmumn/website/content/events/2018-10-05-unixclass.md

 If you are gluten free, let us know in advance and we will do our best to accommodate you.

 ## When are the UNIX Classes?
-The fourth and final UNIX Class is October 5th from 5:00 pm to 6:00 pm.
+The fourth and final UNIX Class is October 5th from 12:00 pm to 1:00 pm.

 ## Where are the UNIX Classes?
-Keller Hall 3-115 for all dates.
+Mechanical Engineering 108